amitdas022/application-demo/README.md

     -   `/api/auth`: Handles the exchange of an authorization code for user tokens, securely communicating with Okta CIC.
 It returns user profile information including roles (derived from Okta groups).

     -   `/api/okta-user-management`: Provides endpoints for managing Okta users and their group assignments.
-It uses an Okta API Token for secure access to the Okta Management API.
+It uses the **OAuth 2.0 Client Credentials Grant with Private Key JWT** for secure, machine-to-machine access to the Okta Management API.
 This endpoint also includes **server-side validation** of the end-user's access token to enforce role-based access.

 -   **Frontend (Static Files):**